-When we govern our thoughts, we begin to be more deliberate in our living, and this caution and care will create more happiness, more joy, and more vitality.
+When we govern our thoughts, we begin to be more deliberate in our lives, and this caution and care will create more happiness, joy, and vitality.

 One more thing!

-It is human conditioning that makes us despise people who condemn us, criticize us, discourage us, or judge us, and that is why I have tried with all my might to eliminate these behaviors from my life.
+It is human conditioning that makes us despise people who condemn, criticize, discourage, or judge us; that is why I have tried with all my might to eliminate these behaviors from my life.
 This includes condemning, criticizing, discouraging, and/or judging myself.

 If you tend to condemn, criticize, discourage, or judge others, I can almost guarantee it's a habit.
 Therefore, I can almost guarantee you are condemning, criticizing, discouraging, and judging yourself.